-An undercover state cop who infiltrated a Mafia clan and a mole in the police force working for the same mob race to track down and identify each other before being exposed to the enemy, after both sides realize their outfit has a rat.
+An undercover state cop who has infiltrated an Irish gang and a mole in the police force working for the same mob race to track down and identify each other before being exposed to the enemy, after both sides realize their outfit has a rat.

 Light Yagami finds the "Death Note," a notebook with the power to kill, and decides to create a Utopia by killing the world's criminals, and soon the world's greatest detective, "L," is hired to find the perpetrator.
 An all out battle between the greatest minds on earth begins, the winner controlling the world.
 Written by

-One of the criminals who dies in his prison cell near the beginning of the film is reading the novel Bye Bye Jupiter (which was the source of the film of the same name).
+One of the criminals who dies in his prison cell near the beginning of the film is reading the novel Bye Bye Jupiter (1984) (which was the source of the film of the same name).
 See more »

 21 of 29 people found this review helpful.

 Was this review helpful to you?